ExplodingBottle/JMagicProxy/readme.md

 JMagicProxy
 ===========

-This proxy consists in a system which allows HTTP and HTTPS requests to be modified.
+This proxy consists in a system which allows HTTP and HTTPS requests to be modified.\
+This project requires ExplodingAULib for recompiling.

 1) **Command line arguments**